phreeza/manuscript_axon_potentials/doc/manuscript.md

 The spiking activity of a generic axon bundle was simulated by a background spontaneous firing rate of 100 spikes/s and a short pulse of increased activity.
 The responses were averaged over 10 repetitions.
-We chose a Gaussian pulse with an amplitude of 2900 spikes/s and a standard deviation of 2.8\ ms.
+We chose a Gaussian pulse with an maximum instantaneous rate of 2900 spikes/s and a standard deviation of 2.8\ ms.
 Note that this high driving rate is only the instantaneous maximum, and the actual firing rate is limited by the refractory period following a spike.
-These numbers are motivated by the early auditory system [@koppl97a;@Sullivan1984Segregation;@Konishi1985Owls], where instantaneous spike rates of 3000 spikes/s occur in response to click stimuli [@Carr2016Role].
+These numbers are motivated by the early auditory system of barn owls [@koppl97a;@Sullivan1984Segregation;@Konishi1985Owls], where instantaneous spike rates of 3000 spikes/s occur in response to click stimuli [@Carr2016Role].
 However, our approach is not limited to the auditory system